 If you didn't know, Iowa was once passed over by a glacial drift.
-That right, the Ice Age happened right on top of Iowa.
+That's right, the Ice Age happened right on top of Iowa.
 So what does that have to do with wetlands?
-Let us explain!
-These glaciers that once surfaced over our land began to melt, and when they did, they started sliding just like a giant ice cube.
-The glaciers weighed millions of tons, so when they began to slide and wiggle, they moved the earth underneath them.
-We call this glaciation and it produced potholes in the ground along with lose rock and sand.
-The melting water filled the craters and turned them into ponds, creating a unique historical landscape like we have here in Hardin County, known as the prairie pothole region.
-Alongside these prairie potholes and rock outcrops, native plants came to succession and created what we now call Iowa's wetlands.
+Let us explain: these glaciers that once surfaced over our land began to melt, and when they did, they started sliding just like a giant ice cube.
+The glaciers weighed millions of tons, so when they began to slide and wiggle, they moved the earth beneath them.
+We call this "glaciation," and it produced potholes in the ground along with lose rock and sand.
+The melting water filled the craters and turned them into ponds, creating a unique historical landscape like here in Hardin County.
+This landscape is commonly referred to as the prairie pothole region.
+Alongside these prairie potholes and rock outcrops, native grasses, forbes, and shrubs took root and created Iowa's diverse wetlands.

 Pictured below are various species of water fowl located at Hardin County Conservation's Pintail Wetland